Pritish Nandy

-Early life
+Background

-Pritish Nandy was born in Bhagalpur in the state of Bihar in eastern India to a Bengali Christian family.
+Pritish Nandy was born in Bhagalpur in the state of Bihar in eastern India to a Bengali family, self-identifying as an agnostic.
 He is the son of Satish Chandra Nandy and Prafulla Nalini Nandy, and brother of Ashis Nandy and Manish Nandy.
-His daughters Rangita Pritish-Nandy (born 1978) and Ishita Pritish-Nandy (born 1980) are film producers, creators and show runners and his son Kushan Nandy(born 1972) is a film producer, writer and director.
+His daughters Rangita Pritish-Nandy (born 1978) and Ishita Pritish-Nandy (born 1980) are film producers, creators and show runners and his son Kushan Nandy (born 1972) is a film producer, writer and director.
 Pritish Nandy was educated at La Martiniere College and, briefly, at Presidency College in Kolkata, where he spent the first 28 years of his life.
 Nandy's mother was a teacher at La Martiniere Calcutta and subsequently became the school's first Indian vice principal.
+Nandy died at his Mumbai home, on 8 January 2025, at the age of 73.

 Literary career

 Pritish Nandy's first book of poems Of Gods and Olives was published in 1967.
 Three further volumes followed in the 1960s and a further 14 volumes were published in the 1970s.
 During the seventies Nandy edited and published a poetry magazine called Dialogue which published many of India's finest poets in English and other languages, in translation.
 Dialogue also published over forty books of poems, of first time poets as well as famous poets.
 It became an iconic platform for contemporary Indian poetry, in English and in translation.
 In July 1981 Nandy was nominated as a Poet Laureate by the World Academy of Arts and Culture at the Fifth World Congress of Poets in San Francisco.